 What Are Relative Adverbs?

-- They join nouns and pronouns to relative clauses.
+- to join nouns and pronouns to relative clauses.

 Relative Adverbs and Adjective Clauses

-Now, let us see how we can connect these sentences and make them one:
+Now, let us see how we can connect these clauses and make them one:

 The is the school